+NUCI 578 NQF level: 8

+Title: Nuclear Engineering II

+Module outcomes: After completion of this module, the student should demonst Applied knowledge and integrated understanding reoperation of nuclear power plants The ability to solve basic thermal-hydraulic problem engineering The ability to communicate with the engineering consistence Integrated knowledge regarding thermal-hydraulic nuclear fuel and reactor operations in order to enal nuclear industry rate: egarding the design and ns related to nuclear reactor ommunity regarding these analysis of nuclear reactors, ble him/her to work in the

+NUCL 525 NQF level: 8

+Title: Nuclear Project Management

-Module ou After com lear Engineering II NQF level: 8 Module ou After com Title: Nuclear Engineering II Module outcomes: After completion of this module, the student should demonstrate: • Applied knowledge and integrated understanding of the design and operation of nuclear power plants • The ability to solve basic thermal-hydraulic problems related to nuclear reactor engineering • The ability to communicate with the engineering community regarding these issues • Integrated knowledge regarding thermal-hydraulic analysis of nuclear reactors, nuclear fuel and reactor operations in order to enable him/her to work in the nuclear industry NUCL 52 5 NQF level: 8 lear Project Management provide th The follow • • • • • • • Atcomes: a students with a broad overview of nuclear project em with the basic knowledge they need to function ing topics in nuclear engineering are covered: System Engineering Process Scheduling project execution Nuclear safety Cost estimation and cost-value analysis Planning project execution Project functional management The ability to apply this knowledge to a typical nucle colletion of this module, the student should demonstre Integrated knowledge of and the ability to apply and concepts, facts, principles, rule and theories of the field Critical understanding of the specialisation area and to other fields Problem-solving skills that encompass the ability to critically reflect on and address complex problems, Management in the nuclear reactor industry. ear industry project rate: d evaluate key terms, Nuclear Project Management d how that knowledge relates identify, analyse, evaluate,
+Module outcomes: To provide students with a broad overview of nuclear project provide them with the basic knowledge they need to function.
+The following topics in nuclear engineering are covered: System Engineering Process Scheduling project execution Nuclear safety Cost estimation and cost-value analysis Planning project execution Project functional management The ability to apply this knowledge to a typical nucl After completion of this module, the student should demonst integrated knowledge of and the ability to apply and concepts, facts, principles, rule and theories of the field critical understanding of the specialization area and other fields problem-solving skills that encompass the ability to critically reflect on and address complex problems, Management t management in order to n in the nuclear reactor industry. lear industry project rate: d evaluate key terms, Nuclear Project Management d how that knowledge relates to identify, analyse, evaluate, related to Nuclear Project